 This will help your cat access its bum with ease and keep everything clean and hygienic.

 2. Help them when needed:

 At times, your cat might be too stressed or agitated to keep the bum clean at all times.
 This is where you, as a pet parent, would have to help and wipe off the remnants with a fresh wipe.
 If you are looking for a hypoallergenic option in wipes, you can try the Wet Ones Cat Wipes.
 It contains aloe vera and is perfect for cats that have to deal with allergies.
-Additionally, you can also use plain water if wipes don’t feel safe to you.
+Additionally, you can also use plain water if wipes don’t feel safe for you.

 3. Deworm them: